 There are many benefits to doing so.
 First, a container can be scaled to ensure that each microservice has the appropriate amount of memory, computing power, and storage, to avoid wasting processing power.

 In addition, because each container runs from the same OS, you don’t have to worry about keeping multiple VMs up to date, to ensure that microservice compatibility doesn’t break.

-Finally, containers can be built and deployed much more quickly than VMs, which means enhanced business agility, and the ability to develop and deploy new applications much more quickly.
+Finally, building and deploying containers is faster, compared to VMs.
+This not only allows for enhanced business agility, but also expands the ability to develop and deploy new applications much more quickly.

 What Is Container Orchestration?

 There are several popular container orchestration solutions out there, such as Kubernetes, Docker, and Mesos.
 And while their feature sets differ quite a bit, every container orchestration software is trying to accomplish the same thing.